Saalim-Adesina/StudentRecords/README.md

 # 🎓 Student Record System

-A simple Python-based Student Record System that allows you to manage students, courses, and grades using a single script.
-Perfect for small-scale academic management tasks or as a beginner-friendly programming project.
+A simple Python-based Student Record System that allows you to manage students, courses, and grades using a python script.

 ## ✅ Features